drone/docs/content/yaml/digitalocean.md

 ## The `when` section

 The conditions used to determine whether or not the step should be skipped.
 This attribute is of type [`Conditions`](#the-conditions-object) and is optional.

+## The `depends_on` attribute

+Defines a list of steps dependencies, used to defer step execution until the named steps are in a completed state.
+This attribute is of type `string` and is optional.

 # The `Conditions` object